haproxytech/kubernetes-ingress/documentation/annotations-custom.md

       rule: "value > duration('42s') && value <= duration('42m')" # CEL expression
 ```

-## How do i create frontend annotations ?
+## How do I create frontend annotations ?

 in same way as backend ones, except there is no `frontend` object in k8s.
 Therefore we will use configmap